Berke Demircan

-Bahattin Berke Demircan (born 25 November 2002) is a Turkish footballer who plays as a forward for TFF Second League club Isparta 32 SK on loan from Fatih Karagümrük.
+Bahattin Berke Demircan (born 25 November 2002) is a Turkish footballer who plays as a forward for TFF First League club Fatih Karagümrük.

 Career

 Demircan began his career with Tuzlaspor, before moving to Fatih Karagümrük in the summer of 2021.
 He made his professional debut with Fatih Karagümrük in a 1–1 Süper Lig tie with Alanyaspor on 26 December 2021.